Innova-Group-Hackathon-Civica-Pay-2022/Technical-Report/README.md

-# Pentesting-Report-Template
+# Technical Report

-This is a template made on LaTex to report the processes made to pentest a software or infrastructure (or even hardware).
+This is our technical report with all our processes and the main ideas.

 ## How to run?